xing/calabash-launcher/README.md

 # Calabash Launcher

-Calabash Launcher is a macOS app that helps you run and manage Calabash tests on your Mac.
+Calabash Launcher is a macOS app that helps you run and manage Calabash iOS tests on your Mac.
 - Instead of having to run and configure test runs in console, you can use a simple user interface which helps you to pick up needed devices, languages, tags, builds and other parameters.
 - Instead of having to search elements by quering view hierarchy again and again, you can click on the element under search and get its class name, accessibility label and/or accessibility id.